marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: ssp-buffer-size

-    The minimum size of buffers (i.e. arrays) that receive stack smashing protection when :option:`-fstack-protection` is used.
+    The minimum size of buffers (i.e. arrays) that receive stack smashing protection when :option:`-fstack-protector` is used.

   .. gcc-param:: min-size-for-stack-sharing